Time series classification with random convolution kernels: pooling operators and input representations matter: SelF-Rocket

 Summarized in Figure~\ref{img:SROV} and Algorithm~\ref{alg:FSM}, the Feature Selection Module relies on stratified train/test split methods to generate new train and validation sets derived from the original train set.
 Depending on the size of that dataset, we use either a stratified $k$-fold repeated $nr$ times or a stratified shuffle split with $k \times nr$ splits.
 A stratified shuffle split is used if the dataset contains at least a sufficiently large number of data (denoted by $\bm{mds}$ in Algorithm~\ref{alg:FSM}), it should be noted that this value has a direct impact on the time available for finding the best IR-PO combination by limiting the maximum size of each train and validation set, and thus the time available for this task.
 This strategy ensures that, as the size of the dataset increases, the learning and validation sets will vary more significantly from one voter to another.
 It therefore allows more reliable assessments of the performance of the different combinations.
 These sets are then used to train $k \times nr$ mini-classifiers for each IR-PO combination.

 Subsequently, the selection of the optimal IR-PO combination across all the original train set splits is made using a highest median voting system, which is validated by the Algorithm~\ref{alg:VOTVAL} prior to its use as the final set of features for the linear classifier.
 Using the highest median to select an IR-PO as an alternative to the highest mean is preferable as it is more robust to extreme values (e.g. lucky runs) that may occur.
 The idea of the Algorithm~\ref{alg:VOTVAL} is to check if the selected IR-PO combination is sufficiently supported by the voters, otherwise a default combination is chosen.
 Its aim is to avoid choosing an IR-PO combination that has poor generalisability, especially with small datasets.
-In our implementation, Algorithm~\ref{alg:VOTVAL} checks if the selected IR-PO combination is part of the top values for each voter (e.g. in the top $4$ for each voter) with a certain degree of flexibility (e.g. at $\geq0.95$, implemented as threshold $\bm{thresh}$ in Algorithm~\ref{alg:VOTVAL}), otherwise the selected IR-PO combination is replaced by a default one (PPV\_MIX in our case).
+In our implementation, Algorithm~\ref{alg:VOTVAL} checks if the selected IR-PO combination is part of the top values for each voter (e.g. in the top $4$ for each voter) with a certain degree of flexibility (e.g. at $\geq0.95$, implemented as threshold $\bm{vote_{thresh}}$ in Algorithm~\ref{alg:VOTVAL}), otherwise the selected IR-PO combination is replaced by a default one (PPV\_MIX or ZC\_MIX, depending on the length of the time series).